 More than 1,000 wooden oil derricks -- perhaps the most visible evidence

-of the East Texas oil boom
+of the East Texas oil

-many of the derricks.
-And one plot of ground was known as “the world’s richest
+were hung on many of the derricks.
+And one plot of ground was known

-the underground oil pools played out.
+Then, the underground oil pools played out.
 Kilgore’s

 oil derricks began to disappear and Kilgore